 Things to do Near Glacier National Park

-After visiting Glacier National Park, some people like to head north across the border into neighboring Waterton Lakes National Park in Canada or head up to the Canadian Rockies to see Banff and Jasper.
+After visiting Glacier National Park, some people like to head north across the border into neighboring Waterton Lakes National Park in Canada to stay at the Prince of Wales Hotel, or they head up to the Canadian Rockies to see Banff and Jasper.
 However, there are plenty of things to do near Glacier National Park right in Montana – no passport required!

 Here are a few of the things to do outside of Glacier National Park that will give you that outdoor vacation and adventure you are seeking.